How to Unclog Kitchen Sink Quickly & Easily

 When you think the clog is clear, run hot water down the drain for several minutes to flush out any remaining bits and pieces.

-If you've tried plunging and snaking but your sink is still stubbornly blocked, don't throw in the towel just yet.
+These manual methods are often all you need to sort out a stubborn kitchen sink clog.
+However, if you've tried plunging and snaking but your sink is still stubbornly blocked, don't throw in the towel just yet.
 More often than not, the culprit is hiding in the P-trap – that U-shaped pipe lurking right under your sink.

 The whole point of that bend is to hold a bit of water, which stops nasty sewer gases from creeping into your kitchen.
 Unfortunately, this design also makes it a magnet for grease, food scraps, and the occasional lost wedding ring.